buley/personal/src/content/time-energy.md

-# High-Impact Hours: A Systemic Approach to Time, Energy, and Results
+# Time, Energy, and Results: A Systemic Approach to High-Impact Hours

 > *"Time is not just a resource to manage—it's the currency of impact."*